 You can find Dynatrace Extensions in the Visual Studio Code marketplace.
 Install it from there or via the VS Code extension search.

-Our VS Code add-on automates many operations around Extension 2.0 development by using the Dynatrace API.
+Our VS Code add-on automates many operations around extensions development by using the Dynatrace API.

 To get the most out of it, create an API Access Token with the following scopes:

-This step is only required if your Dynatrace environment is accessible through a dedicated URL that uses a custom-signed or a self-signed SSL certificate.
+Required only if your Dynatrace environment is accessible through a dedicated URL that uses a custom-signed or a self-signed SSL certificate.

 {"dynatraceExtensions.tenantConnectivitySettings": [{"tenantUrl": "https://my.custom.dynatrace/e/abcd-123","certificatePath": "/tmp/certificates/ca.crt"}]}

-Go to the Dynatrace Extensions view in the VS Code UI, then select the Add environment button as shown.
+Go to Dynatrace Extensions in the Extensions view in Visual Studio Code, then select the Add environment button.

 Set this as your current environment.

-The add-on displays your environment in the list and will use the current environment for all API operations.
+The add-on displays your environment in the list and uses the current environment for all API operations.
 Visit Environments to learn more about using the Environment view.

 It's time to create your first project.
-If you need to open a different workspace folder, select Open folder.
+If you have to open a different workspace folder, select Open folder.
 Otherwise, select the Initialize workspace button to start.

 To learn how to use the Workspaces view, visit Extension 2.0 workspaces.